Fukuyama's Ideological Endpoint

 In other words, when democrats side away from the idea that democracy is morally and economically superior, and start saying that democracy is morally superior but economically inferior, they are embracing an irrational outlook on life.
 It comes about as a result of ego attachment to an old viewpoint, and it persists until the irrationality of their viewpoint either revolts them or kills them as a result of existential failure.
 Ancient Greek philosophers describe the concept of the "straying cause" which is like the Buddhist idea of "karma", and one interpretation of it is that life synchronistically conspires to challenge false beliefs with ever increasing levels of existential challenge.
 In other words one can not escape evolution, if one is wrong about something, one will be gradually forced to confront that reality, one can never hide from truth and justice.
 The Ancient Greeks said nemesis follows hubris, individuals who can not let go of their ego end up being forced to deny the undeniable with ever more childish arguments, by twisting everything upside down they destroy the capacity for rational thought inside their brain and turn themselves into increasingly volatile children living entirely in the moment with no attention span nor self control.
 Think of the old expression "the gods make mad those they wish to destroy", it's not really about tyrannical gods making men mad, rather men making themselves mad fighting against what everyone comes to call paradigm change.

-Emergence of heretics who wish to reform democracy
+Emergence of heretics such as Warren Buffet who wish to reform democracy

 Today, in 2008, it's still very much a nascent movement, but a third group of Western heretics, drawn primarily from the world of financial markets, rarely from journalism or politics, are arguing that the spectacular economic success of "The China Model", which has been sustained for almost 30 years now, and which dwarfs the achievement of emerging democracies such as India, demonstrates that authoritarianism can, in fact, deliver much higher levels of economic growth than democracy even in the longer term.
 In effect they are saying you can ignore Singapore's amazing success if you like, but you can't turn a blind eye to what is going on in China anymore than you can ignore an elephant in the room.
 So the heretics believe the West needs to learn from China, to study China's long term vision and political and economic model, to extract the good ideas and reverse engineer them into Western democracy, making the West more effective.